 The coping is the stone that sits on top of the pool and goes around the edge of the pool and the hot tub.
 When you are choosing this material, you have to consider the color, but you also have to consider the shape of your pool.
 I kept choosing material that couldn’t be easily shaped or cut, and as you can see we have a pretty curvy pool.
 So, that really left me with the choice of flagstone or flagstone.
 I knew I didn’t want to go through this renovation and spend a ton of money for a pool that looked the same when it was done.
 So, I obviously didn’t choose the brown flagstone.
 I chose the gray flagstone that had a bit of shimmer and varied tones.

-Step 4: Choose Your Pool Surface
+Step 4: Pool Surface Options

 If you liked this post, check out some of my other post about my backyard.